 Displaying hidden formatting

-Word has many formatting features which are not immediately obvious and can be hidden from view by default.
+Word has many formatting symbols which are not immediately obvious and are hidden from view by default.

 The following formatting options have no visibility unless the ¶ button is selected: